The Best Instant Pot Sloppy Joes RecipeSeptember 4, 2019 • By Tara Ziegmont

 I especially like the sauce on the ground beef, but it can be a huge sugar bomb if you aren’t careful.
 I suspect that my mom probably used brown sugar in hers.
-I don’t eat any sugar now, since my bariatric surgery, so brown sugar is obviously not an option for me.
+I don’t eat sugar now, since my bariatric surgery, so brown sugar is obviously not an option for me.

 The recipe below uses artificial sweetener instead of sugar.
 If you prefer to use sugar, feel free.
 You can substitute the sweetener in this recipe with an equal amount of white or brown sugar, and it will turn out nicely.
 As written, it really doesn’t use that much anyway.

-The recipe below suggests serving your Sloppy Joes in a lettuce leaf for the ultimate low carb “sandwich.”
+The recipe below suggests serving your Instant Pot Sloppy Joes in a lettuce leaf for the ultimate low carb “sandwich.”
 I’m not sure how I feel about that; I think it might be weird.
 I love the filling, but when we made this recipe, I ate mine plain, on a plate topped with a slice of sharp cheddar cheese and alongside some roasted cauliflower.

-I’ve been trying to brainstorm how I would like to eat these and stay on my super low carb diet, and I haven’t come up with anything.
+I’ve been trying to brainstorm how I would like to eat these and stay on my low carb diet, and I haven’t come up with anything.
 I guess I’ll probably try the lettuce option and see how I like it.

 One thing I did think of is to fill an acorn squash with the sloppy joes filling.
 We used to do that with turkey black bean sloppy joes, and it was always tasty that way.
 Since we’re heading into fall, it would be a perfect time to try acorn squash bowls anyway.